acidmasculinity/acidmasculinity.github.io/_sources/sociology/adler.md

 ---
+authors:
+  - "Adler, Patricia A."
-authors: "Adler, Patricia A.; and Adler, Peter"
+  - "Adler, Peter"
 title: "The Tender Cut: Inside the Hidden World of Self-Injury"
 ---